SilenusTA/StreamRoller/extensions/datahandlers/streamlabs_api/README.md

 The following features are provided
 - creates a "STREAMLABS_ALERT" channel to send out streamlabs messages
-- Provides an AdminModal so that the adminpage can turn on or off the messages
+- Provides an SettingsWidgetSmall so that the adminpage can turn on or off the messages
 - Messages sent are of the following format
 ```
   {